-The provisions of these guidelines apply to Ready to Use Therapeutic Foods for children from age 6 to 59 months with severe acute malnutrition.
-Ready-to-Use Supplementary Foods (RUSF), micronutrient supplements2, processed cereal based foods3, formulated complementary foods for older infants and young children4, canned baby foods5 are not covered by these guidelines.
+The provisions of these guidelines apply to Ready to Use Therapeutic Foods for children from age 6 to 59 months with severe acute malnutrition without medical complications.
+Ready-to-Use Supplementary Foods (RUSF), micronutrient supplements, processed cereal based foods, formulated complementary foods for older infants and young children, canned baby foods are not covered by these guidelines.